 EXHIBIT 4.
-Median Spending as a % of Spendable Income, by % of Wealth Held in Guaranteed Income and Spendable Income Level spendable income between \$35,000 and \$75,000, but those with the lowest allocation of wealth to guaranteed income consistently spend the least within each group.
-Among households with spendable income greater than \$75,000, there is again a consistent monotonic increase in spending among retirees with a higher allocation to guaranteed income.
+Median Spending as a % of Spendable Income, by % of Wealth Held in Guaranteed Income and Spendable Income Level their wealth consistently spend less than retirees with a higher allocation of wealth in the form of guaranteed income.
+Among those with spendable income above \$50,000, the effect is similar but slightly less pronounced among retirees with spendable income above \$50,000.
+However, those with the highest allocation to guaranteed income consistently spend more than retirees with a lower guaranteed income allocation.

 We investigate whether allocation to guaranteed income is associated with the change in spending over future waves of the HRS.
 Exhibit 5 shows how median spending evolves for two different spendable income levels (above and below \$50k) for three different guaranteed income levels.
-Among retirees with spendable income below \$50,000, those who hold less than 40% of their wealth consistently spend less than retirees with a higher allocation of wealth in the form of guaranteed income.
-Among those with spendable income above \$50,000, the effect is similar but slightly less pronounced among retirees with spendable income above \$50,000.
-However, those with the highest allocation to guaranteed income consistently spend more than retirees with a lower guaranteed income allocation.
+Among retirees with spendable income below \$50,000, those who hold less than 40% of